Wax recommendation sheets

 The wax of the day

 The simplest method is to select a single wax for the days temperature and snow conditions.
+Use our pdf waxing guides (available on top of this page) as a guideline.
 Start by tearing away part of the wax tin and crayon a thin layer to the ski base.
 Smooth this out with a synthetic cork.
 Typically 3-5 coats are required, however this may vary based on the snow conditions and the skis camber.
 After each application you should use a synthetic cork to smooth out the wax.
 Also, each additional layer should be a couple of centimeters shorter than the one underneath, this creates a tapered effect and places the majority of wax under the high point of the ski, where it is needed.

 The usual method is to build underlayers for example with Rex Blue, or for milder temperatures Rex Light Blue, and then cover with a wax that is especially well suited for the conditions of the day.